Cuchulain of Muirthemne: Influences

 Lady Gregory used many sources and looked to many literary figures within her social circle in her styling and writing of her version of the Cú Chulainn myths.

 Two of Lady Gregory's cousins published books relating to Irish myth.
 Standish James O'Grady published his History of Ireland: The Heroic Period in 1878, which included tales about Cú Chulainn, Deirdre, and Medb.
 Standish Hayes O'Grady (often confused with his cousin) published the Silva Gadelica in 1892: a corpus which does not include Cú Chulainn himself, but does contain stories of his kinsmen.

 Nutt himself had also written a pamphlet on Cú Chulainn entitled Cuhulain, The Irish Achilles.
 He also referred Lady Gregory to Eleanor Hull.
 Her book, The Cuchulain Saga in Irish Literature related many tales of the hero, though not connected in the manner Lady Gregory would edit her own version.

-One of Lady Gregory's closest London friends was Lady Laynard (born Mary Enid Evelyn Guest).
-Lady Laynard's mother, Lady Charlotte Guest, upon moving to Wales in 1833, had learned the language and subsequently translated The Mabinogion.
+One of Lady Gregory's closest London friends was Lady Layard (born Mary Enid Evelyn Guest).
+Lady Layard's mother, Lady Charlotte Guest, upon moving to Wales in 1833, had learned the language and subsequently translated The Mabinogion.
 This was the first translation of the tales to be published.

 Yeats recalled Nutt's suggestion of Thomas Malory's Le Morte d'Arthur as a model for the translation, and Lady Gregory wrote of the work in her diary as a guide for selecting and weaving together her disparate sources with pleasing, literary prose.